Trump uses 'unpredictability' as negotiating tool with China: Wilbur Ross

 Ross says the U.S. and China are still figuring out when and where the two leaders will meet.

-"It was nice having the natural deadline of the Chilean conference, because that made everybody focus on a finite date,” Ross said.
+"It was nice having the natural deadline of the Chilean conference because that made everybody focus on a finite date,” Ross said.
 “Hopefully we can resurrect a date right in that range 'cause we know there's a gap in President Trump's calendar.
 We know there's a gap in President Xi's.
-"So the question ought to be where, not when.”
+"So the question ought to be where not when.”

 LONG-TERM, WE'RE GOING TO HAVE FRICTION WITH CHINA: GORDON CHANG